From the end of the Cold War to the first recorded celebrations of Christmas, a number of significant historical events have happened during December.

 The first Nobel Peace Prizes were awarded in Stockholm, Sweden.
 Each award was worth $30,000.

 The ceremony occurred on the fifth anniversary of the death of Alfred Nobel, the Swedish inventor of dynamite and other explosives.
-Nobel had left behind a huge fortune and specified in his will that the bulk of it should be divided into five parts and used for prizes in physics, chemistry, medicine, physiology, literature and peace to those who had “conferred the greatest benefit on mankind”.
+Nobel had left behind a huge fortune and specified in his will that the bulk of it should be divided and used for prizes in physics, chemistry, medicine, physiology, literature, and peace to those who’d “conferred the greatest benefit on mankind”.

-Nobel never explained the reason why he created these prizes.
-But it’s widely believed that he did so as the result of moral regret over the increasingly destructive and lethal uses of his inventions in war.
+Nobel never explained why he created these prizes.
+But it’s widely believed that it was due to moral regret over the increasingly destructive and lethal uses of his inventions in war.

 11th December, 1936